JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 The Aspect experiment has since been confirmed by independent workers, one such group being in Switzerland where the optical fiber system between two villages separated by a high mountain was utilized.
 The distance between them was about 15 kilometers.
 But that was some time back.
 The record is probably very much larger at the present.

-Among the many confirmatory experiments demonstrating the reality of non-local effects is a group of optical tests that "raced" twin photons to a target, one of which had to tunnel through a barrier placed in its path.
+Among the many confirmatory experiments demonstrating the reality of non-local effects is a group of optical tests that “raced” twin photons to a target, one of which had to tunnel through a barrier placed in its path.
 Curiously, the photon tunneling through the barrier arrived at the target before its twin (which traveled at the speed of light.)
-For the twin that tunneled through the barrier, the average tunneling velocity was 1.7 times that of light, so a "non-local" effect.
-A second curiosity was that the twin doing the tunneling was able to "sense" the far side of the barrier and cross it in the same amount of time, no matter how thick the barrier was made. (see Chiao et al. 1993)
+For the twin that tunneled through the barrier, the average tunneling velocity was 1.7 times that of light, so a “non-local” effect.
+A second curiosity was that the twin doing the tunneling was able to “sense” the far side of the barrier and cross it in the same amount of time, no matter how thick the barrier was made. (see Chiao et al. 1993)

-Query: how does a mere photon "sense" the thickness of a barrier?
+Query: how does a mere photon “sense” the thickness of a barrier?

 Image here

 # Non-locality--its supreme importance

-Quantum theory has many strange quirks that are rightly labeled "out of this world."
+Quantum theory has many strange quirks that are rightly labeled “out of this world.”
 Of these, surely the most significant for us human beings is the Bell-Aspect proof of the reality of non-locality--that is a transcendent arena of reality outside of space-time--the existence of which constitutes the ultimate challenge to materialism.

-Carried to a logical conclusion, non-locality implies the existence of a transcendent universal consciousness (i.e how does a mere photon "sense" the thickness of a barrier?)--and that consciousness is both within and beyond this material world.
+Carried to a logical conclusion, non-locality implies the existence of a transcendent universal consciousness (i.e how does a mere photon “sense” the thickness of a barrier?)--and that consciousness is both within and beyond this material world.
 For material realists the alternative interpretations are:

 To accept that there are  faster-than-light signals in a transcendent realm in which hidden variables exist.